qmk/qmk_firmware/docs/feature_tap_dance.md

 Similar to the first option, the second option is good for simple layer-switching cases.

 For more complicated cases, use the third or fourth options (examples of each are listed below).

+Finally, the fifth option is particularly useful if your non-Tap-Dance keys start behaving weirdly after adding the code for your Tap Dance keys.
+The likely problem is that you changed the `TAPPING_TERM` time to make your Tap Dance keys easier for you to use, and that this has changed the way your other keys handle interrupts.

 ## Implementation Details
 Well, that's the bulk of it!
 You should now be able to work through the examples below, and to develop your own Tap Dance functionality.
 But if you want a deeper understanding of what's going on behind the scenes, then read on for the explanation of how it all works!